 If you've never seen it, enjoy:

-Like with most legends, there's some controversy about how much of it is the unvarnished truth—there's no way to prove that Ellis was actually tripping balls while standing on the pitcher's mound that day, as he maintained until his death, in 2008.
-Deadspin tried to sort out facts from fiction in 2011, noting that none of Ellis's teammates have ever corroborated his story about tripping on acid.
-But myth or not, Ellis was a fascinating man, and a worthy subject for a film by Jeffrey Radice, No No: a Dockumentary.
+Like with most legends, there's some controversy about how much of it is the unvarnished truth—there's no way to prove that Ellis was actually tripping balls while standing on the pitcher's mound that day as he maintained until his death in 2008.
+Deadspin tried to sort out the facts from fiction in 2011, noting that none of Ellis's teammates have ever corroborated his story about tripping on acid.
+But myth or not, Ellis was a fascinating man, and a worthy subject for a new film by Jeffrey Radice, No No: a Dockumentary.
 Although the pitcher consumed mountains of pills, weed, and cocaine before and during games in his career, Ellis's story is more complex than that of a simple drug-addled athlete.

 I met with Radice to talk about why this story has such staying power.